Wendy Rush

 On the flip side, stress that never goes away is bad.
 Think of stress like your parents visiting for the weekend from their long-distance home.
 At first, it’s great to see them!
 You feel all warm and fuzzy when they show up on Friday night.
 But by Sunday afternoon, you’re ready to kick them out of the car without even slowing down.

-Chronic stress, that is stress that doesn’t go away, can have serious negative health effects.
+Chronic stress, which is the kind that doesn’t go away, can have serious negative health effects.
 Chronic stress has been linked to things like diabetes, depression and cardiovascular disease.
-Some experts have even linked it to cancer.
+Some experts, including those at the MD Anderson Cancer Center, have even linked it to an increased risk for cancer.

-But there are other, less rigorous methods to lower stress.
+But there are other, less rigorous methods that can be effective too.
+And some people have injuries or other limitations that make exercise a difficult daily task.
 So if you’re not a cardio buff like some of us (I’m NOT raising my hand here), here’s a list of other things you can do.